VictoriaMetrics/VictoriaMetrics/README.md

   -influxDBLabel string
      Default label for the DB name sent over '?db={db_name}' query parameter (default "db") -influxListenAddr string
      TCP and UDP address to listen for InfluxDB line protocol data.
 Usually :8089 must be set.
 Doesn't work if empty.
-This flag isn't needed when ingesting data over HTTP - just send it to http://<victoriametrics>:8428/write
+This flag isn't needed when ingesting data over HTTP - just send it to http://<victoriametrics>:8428/write .
+See also -influxListenAddr.useProxyProtocol
+  -influxListenAddr.useProxyProtocol
+     Whether to use proxy protocol for connections accepted at -influxListenAddr .
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
   -influxMeasurementFieldSeparator string
      Separator for '{measurement}{separator}{field_name}' metric name when inserted via InfluxDB line protocol (default "_") -influxSkipMeasurement